 To submit a proposal, download the proposal form, complete it, and turn it in along with an MP3 program sample of at least 10 minutes (see Audio Editing Tips and Show Preparation Guidelines).
-Our volunteer selection committee chair should let you know the items were received, and then makes them available to the rest of the committee, which meets to review all proposals approximately on a monthly basis.
+Our Programming committee chair should let you know the items were received, and then makes them available to the rest of the committee, which meets to review all proposals periodically throughout the year.
 After meeting, they may write back and ask you to modify the proposal or fix a problem with the sample, or invite you to an in-person meeting to further discuss the show idea.
 Through this process, we should arrive at a show proposal that fits the station, and should end up with a high quality show sample that demonstrates your technical ability to handle the production work.
 Then you’ll need to attend one of our volunteer trainings where we go over FCC regulations and station policies, and you may be asked to prepare a full-length episode for final review.
-Certainly once your show is approved, we will need to have four full-length episodes “in the can” before we can schedule a time slot and start airing your show.
-And when it starts airing, you will be expected to continue turning in new episodes on a regular schedule so that we always have your show at least 10 days prior to airdate.
-(You are certainly welcome to prepare a bunch of shows at a time, to stay ahead of schedule and give yourself a break.)

 Show Host Guidelines